Psalm 45:17 I will make your name to be remembered in

 Beulah Vernesta Johnson since Mom carries their DNA.
 As it

-turns out, Mom is 75% Western European.
-She is also 6% Irish.
+turns out, Mom was 75% England, Wales & Northwest Europe.
+She is also

 connections since we have names in our lineage like